 Past history: No pain in the hip before.
 Mild hypercholesterolemia (Lipitor 10mg).
 No DM, not a known hypertensive.
 Endoscopic sinus surgery for sinusitis.
 For occupation INH testing positive, IGRA positive.
-Used INR for two months and stopped on the advice of primary care provider for muscle cramps.
+Used INR for two months and stopped on the advice of the primary care provider for muscle cramps.
 Later started on B6 vitamin.

-Medications: Ibuprofen 200 mg for a few days followed by Naproxen for one week, Cyclobenzaprine for few days.
+Medications: Ibuprofen 200 mg for a few days followed by Naproxen for one week, and Cyclobenzaprine for a few days.
 Stopped because of sedation and local analgesic ointment.
 Only gave partial relief gave one intramuscular steroid shot and Toradol shot.

 Personal history: not a smoker, not an alcoholic.

-Family history: Mother has OA of knee, psoriasis on finger joints (flare ups sometimes), no DM, no HTN.
+Family history: Mother has OA of knee, psoriasis on finger joints (flare-ups sometimes), no DM, no HTN.
 Father: OA, HTN, DM+.

-Physical Examination: No restriction of hip joint movements, but pain on flexion, adduction and internal rotations and flexion abduction and external rotation.
+Physical Examination: No restriction of hip joint movements, but pain on flexion, adduction and internal rotations and flexion abduction, and external rotation.
 Mild tenderness at the left trochanteric area and hip joint.
 Power:5/5 in all groups of muscles.
 No distal neurovascular deficit.

-Labs: primary care provider at university hospital did CMP for muscle cramps.
+Labs: primary care provider at the university hospital did CMP for muscle cramps.
 Basic arthritis profile and CBC with differential.